 Bulletin #1013, Testing Small-Grain Germination

 Growers of small grain crops normally calibrate planting equipment to achieve specific plant populations per acre, even though the germination percentage of the planted seed is often unknown.
-Certified small grain seed is warranted to have at least a 90 percent germination rate (80 percent for rye); nevertheless it is a good idea to do a specific germination test on certified seed.
-There is no question that the germination should be checked on seed that is not certified, or seed that is carried over from a previous year.
+Certified small grain seed is warranted to have at least a 90 percent germination rate (80 percent for rye); nevertheless, it is a good idea to do a specific germination test on seed to be planted.
+There is no question that the germination should be checked on seed that is not certified or seed that is carried over from a previous year.